phucd5/whisper-asr/README.md

 - train.py: Initiates the model, and ensure the environment is set up for training.

-- WhisperASR.py: Interface with the Hugging Transformer Library to load data, prepare the model for training and train the model.
+- WhisperASR.py: Interface with the Hugging Face transformers library to load data, prepare the model for training and train the model.

 - MetricsEval.py: Utilized in the WhisperASR class to specify the evaluation metric of the model and compute the metric for evaluation.
 The default metric is Word Error Rate (WER).

-- DataColaltorSpeechSeq2SeqWithPadding.py: Preparing batches of data during the training of the model.
+- DataCollatorSpeechSeq2SeqWithPadding.py: Preparing batches of data during the training of the model.
 Convert input features to batched Pytorch tensors and pad labels while ensuring its not taken into account when computing lost.

 ## Training